kellymilligan/canvas-framer/README.md

 Edit the `artwork.js` file in `scripts/_artwork` to produce your artwork.
 You can view example setups for Canvas 2D, Three.JS 3D and a 2D shader (Three.JS) in `scripts/_example`.
 Open the app in your browser and follow the control panel on the left.

+An ES5 version of the app can be found in the `feature/es5-legacy` branch.

 ---

 ## Known issues